muppin/mastering-DevOps/AWS/AWS EC2.md

 2. **Prerequisites for Hibernation**:
    - You can't enable hibernation on an existing EC2 instance (whether it's running or stopped).
    - To enable hibernation, you must relaunch the required EC2 instance and configure hibernation at launch².
+   - To enable a hibernation to the new launching instance
+       - you should select the root ebs volume as encrypted
+       - and enable the hibernate option, under advance settings.

 3. **Billing and Storage**:
    - You're not charged for instance usage when an instance is hibernated and in the stopped state.